yvnnhong/cse29pa1/README.md

 Given the start byte of a UTF-8 sequence, return how many bytes it indicates the sequence will take (start byte + continuation bytes).

+Returns 1 for ASCII characters, and -1 if byte is not a valid start byte.

 #### Example Usage:
 ```
 char s[] = "Héy"; // same as { 'H', 0xC3, 0xA9, 'y', 0 },   é is start byte + 1 cont. byte